Director's Spotlight

 In The Thief of Bagdad, Raoul Walsh pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate The Thief of Bagdad, one must consider the cinematic climate of 1924.
-During this period, United States was undergoing significant artistic shifts, and Raoul Walsh was at the forefront of this Adventure movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Raoul Walsh was at the forefront of this Fantasy movement, often challenging established norms.

 | Cinematography | High-Contrast |